← All articles

 This means AI assistance does not eliminate the need for engineering knowledge — it amplifies the engineering knowledge that is already there.
 A candidate with zero understanding of dynamic programming cannot take an AI-generated DP solution and convincingly walk an interviewer through the reasoning, answer follow-up questions, or adapt the approach when the interviewer changes a constraint.
 The underlying knowledge still surfaces.

 What AI assistance does eliminate is the specific disadvantage of blanking under pressure, the penalty for being a slower writer (not a slower thinker), and the cognitive tax of managing anxiety while simultaneously trying to solve a hard problem.
-These are arguably not what the interview is designed to measure — and yet they significantly influence outcomes.
+These are arguably not what the interview is designed to measure — and yet they significantly influence outcomes, which is the same dynamic at the heart of why qualified candidates fail technical interviews.

 The Practical Reality in 2026

 Here is the practical reality: a significant and growing number of candidates are using AI assistance during technical interviews.
 This is not speculation — it is visible in interview performance statistics, employer surveys, and the traffic patterns of AI interview tools.
+The shift is especially pronounced in remote technical interviews over Zoom and Google Meet, where the format itself makes detection difficult.
 The question is no longer "is anyone doing this" but "how do I want to position myself relative to this reality."

 If you choose not to use AI assistance, you are making a principled choice that is entirely legitimate.
 The risk is competing against candidates who are using these tools and performing accordingly.
 If you choose to use AI assistance on a platform where it is not explicitly prohibited, you are making a different calculation — one that most candidates are currently making.